completed

 With this increased capacity, Kew is well placed to ultimately produce and interpret the full Fungal Tree of Live and help train the next generation of mycologists.

-“I really enjoyed engaging on science and education conversations with Chris and Catalina and brainstorming on how to move forward on engaging next generations in fungal science.
+“I really enjoyed engaging on science and education conversations with the EET and brainstorming on how to move forward on engaging next generations in fungal science.
 The EET team is very hands-on and engaged with our project and they make you feel you are part of a big team!”

 Dr. Ester Gaya, Senior Research Leader in Comparative Fungal Biology